Officer Cadet School (Singapore): Training

 The current Officer Cadet Course is 38 weeks long and divided into three terms: Service, Professional, and Joint.
-During the first two weeks of the Service term, cadets take the Common Leadership Module and undergo an initiation ceremony at the end of the two weeks to mark their entry to OCS.
+During the first two weeks of the Service term, cadets take the SAF Leadership Term (SLT) and undergo an initiation ceremony at the end of the two weeks to mark their entry to OCS.
 After that, they branch into their respective services for the Service Term.
 From weeks 3 to 14, Army cadets undergo platoon and section-level infantry training.
 At the end of the Service term, Army cadets will be attached to the various formations (e.g. Armour, Artillery, Combat Engineers, Infantry, Signals), Army Intelligence based on their preferences, performance during the Service Term, security clearance, among other criteria.

 During the Professional Term from weeks 15 to 35, Army cadets in Infantry remain in the SAFTI Military Institute for further training, while the rest go to various military schools (e.g. Artillery Institute, School of Armour, Signal Institute) to receive training specific to their formations.
 Cadets in the combat service support formations will attend the Support Officer Cadet Jungle Orientation Training course in Brunei before they report to their respective military schools.
 Cadets in Infantry will go on two overseas training courses during the Professional Term: the first is to either Taiwan or Thailand for general infantry training, and the second is to Brunei for the Jungle Confidence Course.

 Navy and Air Force cadets continue their training at the SAFTI Military Institute before they leave for further training at sea and Air Force Training Command respectively for the last six months of the Professional Term.

 All cadets attend the Joint Term at the SAFTI Military Institute in the last three weeks, during which they learn how the three service branches work with each other and rehearse for their Commissioning Parade.
 At the Commissioning Parade, the cadets receive their commissions with the rank of Second Lieutenant from either the President of Singapore or a representative of the President, such as a Cabinet Minister or Minister of State.